andrewbrey/dotfiles/README.md

 - Document interaction with GH Keys (`https://github.com/andrewbrey.keys`) as a public key authority and how they are provided to rpi's
   - In general, just need to document the "on boot" shell start background tasks
+- Improve outdate checks (all `pam` interactions?) so that one failing doesn't fail all